-\ Includes cumulative appreciation/depreciation on futures contracts and centrally cleared interest rate swaps as reported in the applicable tables following the fund's investment portfolio.
+^{} Includes cumulative appreciation/depreciation on options written, futures contracts, centrally cleared interest rate swaps and centrally cleared credit default swaps as reported in the applicable tables following the fund's investment portfolio.
 Only current day's variation margin is reported within the fund's statement of assets and liabilities.

-Collateral - The fund receives or pledges highly liquid assets, such as cash or U.S. government securities, as collateral due to its use of futures contracts, interest rate swaps and future delivery contracts.
-For futures contracts and centrally cleared interest rate swaps, the fund pledges collateral for initial and variation margin by contract.
+Collateral - The fund receives or pledges highly liquid assets, such as cash or U.S. government securities, as collateral due to its use of option contracts, futures contracts, forward currency contracts, interest rate swaps, credit default swaps and future delivery contracts.
+For options on futures, futures contracts, centrally cleared interest rate swaps and centrally cleared credit default swaps, the fund pledges collateral for initial and variation margin by contract.
+For forward currency contracts, the fund either receives or pledges collateral based on the net gain or loss on unsettled contracts by counterparty.
 For future delivery contracts, the fund either receives or pledges collateral based on the net gain or loss on unsettled contracts by certain counterparties.
 The purpose of the collateral is to cover potential losses that could occur in the event that either party cannot meet its contractual obligation.
 Non-cash collateral pledged by the fund, if any, is disclosed in the fund's investment portfolio, and cash collateral pledged by the fund, if any, is held in a segregated account with the fund's custodian, which is reflected as pledged cash collateral in the fund's statement of assets and liabilities.